framps/raspiBackup/README.md

 ## Sample extensions [(Code)](https://github.com/framps/raspiBackup/tree/master/extensions)
 * Sample eMail extension
 * Sample pre/post extension which reports the memory usage before and after backup
-* Sample pre/post extension which reports the CPU temperatur before and after backup
+* Sample pre/post extension which reports the CPU temperature before and after backup
 * Sample pre/post extension which reports the disk usage on the backup partition before and after backup and the absolute and relative change
 * Sample pre/post extension which initiates different actions depending on the return code of raspiBackup
 * Sample ready extension which copies /etc/fstab into the backup directory